Daniel-KM/UpgradeToOmekaS/README.md

 If enabled, the modules will be automatically installed.
 For other plugins, contact me.

-See the full list of [plugins for Omeka 2 and matching modules for Omeka S].
+See the full list of [plugins for Omeka 2 and matching modules for Omeka S], and all [modules] and [themes] that are already available for Omeka S.

 A compatibility layer is available for themes with the module [Upgrade from Omeka Classic], that is installed automatically too.
 The themes are restructured and upgraded, but custom functions may fail.
-In that case, use [official themes] or contact me too.
-Anyway, in all cases the theme should be reviewed, because there may be some visual glitches.
+In that case, use new [themes], use the template engine [Twig] via the [module Twig], or contact me.
+Anyway, in all cases, the theme should be reviewed, because there may be some visual glitches.

 Omeka S is still in a beta phase, but it can be already used for common sites.